 Once you have fueled up for the day, walk back to Victoria Square, then either jump on the tram (it’s free within the city centre) or walk the short distance to Rundle Mall to meet up near the Malls Balls and take the Adelaide free walking tour at 10am.
 You will spend two hours learning about Adelaide and its history, getting your bearings and learning about some of the attractions you might like to visit in the afternoon.
 Tip the guide at the end the amount you think the tour is worth.

-EDIT: Unfortunately due to Covid-19 the free walking tour is not running at the moment, but you can still do a private small group tour giving the same great introduction to Adelaide.
-The details are here, but if the times don’t suit, contact Katina and she will see what she can arrange.
-She also offers The F Factor Food Tour, street art tours and queer history tours if you are looking for something more than just the usual walking tour.
+EDIT: Unfortunately due to Covid-19 the free walking tour is not running at the moment, instead there is a small group Welcome to Adelaide tour that will give you a similar experience.
+Katina also offers The F Factor Food Tour, Jimmy C Street Art tours and queer history tours if you are looking for something more than just the usual walking tour.

 For lunch choose one of the cafes along Rundle Street, or the adjoining Ebenezer Place.
 Hey Jupiter is a very popular option, or you can try Grill’d for burgers, Mekong for Vietnamese, San Giorgio for pizza and pasta or (during the week) and Vego’s for, well, vegetarian!
 There are plenty of other options too.